 Yes, but with smart planning.

-• longer term air quality patterns
+• longer-term air quality patterns

-• locations with less traffic
+• areas with less traffic

-• buildings with air filtration
+• buildings with good sealing and air filtration

-• daily monitoring habits
+• your own daily monitoring habits